Roanoke Valley Democratic Women Bylaws

-Aiming to promote harmony among local Democrats by supporting all Democratic nominees, we will not endorse or support the candidacy of any person prior to her or his nomination.
+To support and promote Democratic candidates to be elected.
+We will not endorse the candidacy of any person prior to her or his nomination.

 All eligible voters, whose political views are in accord with the national, state, and local goals of the Democratic Party and who are willing to support the party nominees, shall be eligible for membership.

 Officers and Their Election